-All at once place of work, meetings and transmission, le19M is an exceptional architectural site which aims to showcase the know-how of artisans and creators.
-The story of a unique place that hosts both workshops, a school and a gallery space open to all audiences.
+At once a place of work, of gathering, and of transmission, le19M is an exceptional architectural achievement which aims to showcase the savoir-faire of artisans and creators.
+The story of a unique site that hosts both workshops, a school, and a gallery space open to all.

-The design of this residence dedicated to creation and transmission was entrusted to the renowned architect Rudy Ricciotti, grand prize for architecture and author, among others, of MuCEM in Marseille.
-For le19M, Rudy Ricciotti imagined an ensemble wrapped in a weaving of concrete threads inspired by a vertical textile weft.
-This exoskeleton is made up of 231 modules of 24 meters high and acts as a solar mask as it densifies depending on orientation and exposure to the sun.
+The design of this residence dedicated to creation and transmission was entrusted to the renowned architect Rudy Ricciotti, a winner of the Grand Prix d’Architecture and the creator, amongst other projects, of the MuCEM in Marseille.
+For le19M, Rudy Ricciotti imagined a complex wrapped in woven concrete threads inspired by a vertical textile weft.
+This exoskeleton is made up of 231 modules standing 24-meters tall which act as a sun shade as they become denser depending on the orientation and exposure to the sun.

-Brightness, acoustic comfort, modular layouts respecting the specificities of each profession make le19M an optimal place to spend time and work.
-The building designed by Rudy Ricciotti is also an architectural testimony to the excellence of the skills it houses.
+Brightness, acoustic comfort, and modular layouts respecting the specificities of each profession make le19M the perfect place to spend time and work.
+The building designed by Rudy Ricciotti is also an architectural testament to the excellence of the skills it houses.

-Spread over five levels, the residents are deployed in a space of their own, dedicated to their own teams and clients.
-The workshops were thought out and designed to allow them to freely express their respective creative worlds and their visual identities.
+Spread over five levels, the residents each have a space of their own, dedicated to their own teams and clients.
+The workshops were thought out and designed to allow them to freely express their respective creative worlds and visual identities.

-The structure of le19M is built in staple around a 2600 m2 garden.
-This green setting brings together a great diversity of species of trees, plants and grasses; away from the noise of the city, it accommodates beehives, nesting boxes and perches, and has been designed as an ecosystem in its own right, respectful of the well-being of flora and fauna.
+The structure of le19M is built in a U-shape around a 2,600 m2 garden.
+This natural setting brings together a great diversity of species of trees, plants, and grasses.
+Sheltered from the noise of the city, it accommodates beehives, bird nesting boxes and perches, and has been designed as an ecosystem in its own right, respectful of the well-being of flora and fauna.

-By combining innovation and sustainability, the building is committed to promoting energy efficiency and biodiversity, collecting the most demanding environmental certifications and labels (*).
+By combining innovation and sustainability, the building is committed to promoting energy efficiency and biodiversity, and is the recipient of the leading environmental certifications and labels (*).

-Finally, it hosts la Galerie du 19M on 1200 m2 designed as an ultramodular space.
-A place for debate and dialogue, the gallery is intended to receive all audiences, for exhibitions, conferences and practical workshops.
+Finally, it houses la Galerie du 19M in an ultramodular 1,200-m2 space.
+A place for debate and dialogue, the gallery is open to all, for exhibitions, talks, and practical workshops.

-(*): NF HQE Standard for Tertiary Buildings, Exceptional level; BREEAM International certification Excellent level; LEED V4 / silver + biodiversity certification.
+(*): NF HQE Standard for Tertiary Buildings, Exceptional; BREEAM International certification, Excellent; LEED V4 / silver + biodiversity certification.

 During the architectural competition organized at the Pavillon de l'Arsenal in Paris, Rudy Ricciotti's project won over all stakeholders thanks to its urban and architectural qualities, its functionality and its objectives in terms of innovation and sustainability .